Transport in Cape Verde: Road network

-Air Services
+Air services

-TACV Cabo Verde Airlines, the national airline, flies weekly from Boston Logan International Airport to Praia International Airport at Praia Santiago island.
+TACV Cabo Verde Airlines, the national airline, flies weekly from Providence, Rhode Island to Praia International Airport at Praia Santiago island.
 Currently (2007) these flights are on Wednesdays, but schedules vary and are subject to change.
 It also has flights four times weekly from Lisbon to Francisco Mendes (the recently opened airport at Praia on Santiago island) and four times weekly from Lisbon to Amílcar Cabral International Airport on Sal island.
 There is a flight on Mondays from Paris-Charles de Gaulle Airport to Sal and on Thursdays from Amsterdam Schiphol Airport via Munich-Riem Airport to Sal.
 Return flights are just after midnight on the same day.

 From Las Palmas in the Canary Islands, Spain there are night flights on Mondays and Thursdays, with departures just after midnight.
 Return flights are the previous day.
 There is a service from Praia to Fortaleza, Brazil on Mondays and Thursdays departing early evening and returning at night.
 All international flights are operated by Boeing 757 aircraft.
 Most international flights are subject to delay and sometimes cancellation.

 TAP Air Portugal the Portuguese national carrier operates a daily service from Lisbon to Sal with late evening departures returning after midnight and reaching Lisbon in the early morning.
 Most flights are delayed and onward connections from Lisbon can be missed as a result.
 TAP and other European carriers provide connections with most European capitals, enabling same day through flights.

 From the UK, direct routes by Astraeus from London Gatwick and Manchester to Sal ceased in April 2008; their website has not taken reservations since May 2008.
 TACV Cabo Verde Airlines opened a route from London Stansted in October 2008 though it was rumoured that flights were being cancelled due to minimum take up though with effect from May 2008, TACV have ceased flights from London Gatwick.
 There is a Fly TACV website, and you can book from their website.
 Reservations should be made via the UK TACV office on 0870 774 7338.